 - Follow your doctor’s advice (or seek a second opinion if desired).

 - Avoid complaining about the product or discussing the accident on social media.

 - Contact a product liability lawyer to discuss your legal rights as soon as possible.

 Should I participate in a product defect class action lawsuit?

 At Searcy Denney, we represent clients individually as well as in mass tort and class action litigation.
 Participating in a class action can be an efficient way to recover compensation for product-related injuries, but there are a number of factors to consider before deciding which type of case is best for your individual circumstances.
-During your free initial consultation, we will help you weigh your options and choose the type of case that makes the most sense for you.
+During your free initial consultation with a Florida product liability attorney, we will help you weigh your options and choose the type of case that makes the most sense for you.

 How much can I expect to recover in a product liability case?

 Each case is unique, and your financial recovery will be determined based upon the extent of your financial and non-financial losses.
 In product liability cases, injury victims and their loved ones can recover compensation, including:

 - Loss of income